HI.

 Understanding how marine ecosystems recovered from these events can help us disentangle which factors contributed to the survivorship of animals post-extinction.

-I quantify the biogeographic patterns of survivors and originators post-extinction and create a mechanistic model to explain these patterns with other factors, such as ecology, physiology and oceanic chemistry, to see how they are linked.
+I quantify the biogeographic patterns of survivors and originators post-extinction and pair that with a mechanistic model to explain these patterns with other factors, such as ecology, physiology and oceanic chemistry.
 Learn more about my research here.

 I study how marine ecosystems have changed after mass extinctions.